-0.1667 EFTS OL, OC Ecological, genetic and biogeographic principles underlying biological conservation; rationale for conservation; genetics and population dynamics of small populations; conservation problems relating to humanmediated threats to species.
+0.1667 EFTS OL, OC 20 points principles Ecological, genetic and biogeographic underlying biological conservation; rationale for conservation; genetics and population dynamics of small populations; conservation problems relating to humanmediated threats to species.
 Project work consisting of submission of a research proposal relating to the conservation of indigenous biodiversity in New Zealand.

-ECOL 311, ZOOL 319 LT PGDipWLM, MWLM
+R FCOL 311 700L 319 LT PGDipWLM, MWLM